Miguel-Mondaca/Miguel-Mondaca/README.md

 ## 🚀 Currently available for freelance projects worldwide

-** If you are looking for someone who can:**
+**If you are looking for someone who can:**

-- Blend design and development seamlessly.
+- ✅ Blend design and development seamlessly.
-- Build fast, SEO-friendly and responsive websites.
+- ✅ Build fast, SEO-friendly and responsive websites.
-- Bring your digital brand to life with a thoughtful, user-first approach.
+- ✅ Bring your digital brand to life with a thoughtful, user-first approach.

 Let’s connect!